The Most Common Causes of Truck Accidents

 - Just how many truck accidents are there?

 Just how big of a problem are truck accidents?

-Statistically speaking, you’re less likely to be hurt by an 18-wheeler than a passenger car.
+Statistically speaking, you're less likely to be hurt by an 18-wheeler than a passenger car.
 However, that arithmetic is no comfort to the people who are indeed harmed by negligent truckers.
-According to the Insurance Institute for Highway Safety, there were more than 500,000 accidents involving large trucks and commercial vehicles in 2010, and these accidents resulted in more than 100,000 serious injuries and more than 5,000 deaths, compared with 3,200 deaths in 2009.
-Suffice it to say, this is a big problem.
+According to the Insurance Institute for Highway Safety, there were more than 500,000 accidents involving large trucks and commercial vehicles in 2017, and these accidents resulted in more than 100,000 serious injuries and almost 5,000 deaths, compared with 3,200 deaths in 2009.
+Suffice it to say this is a big problem.

 Causes of Truck Accidents

 So why do these accidents take place?
 What are the causal factors?
 Here are some of the most common reasons:

 - Fatigued or unqualified truck drivers - Now more than ever, truck drivers are under intense pressure to stay on the road longer, making back-to-back trips a frequent occurrence.
 As a result, fatigue is rampant among drivers, even though federal law mandates they take periodic rest stops.
 But for various reasons, from making a mileage bonus to meeting an unreasonable deadline, many drivers simply choose to ignore those mandates.
 On top of all of this, because of the increased demands on the trucking industry, many companies hire under-qualified or completely unqualified drivers who are not familiar with or simply don't care about the skill and care required when operating an 18-wheeler.